 Visiting Scholars Programme

-The School of Law at Queen’s welcomes applications to its Visiting Scholars Programme.
-The School is a globally recognised law school with acknowledged international excellence in public law; constitutional law; corporate governance; commercial law; environmental law; human rights; criminology and criminal justice, as well as common law and private law.
+The School of Law at Queen’s University Belfast welcomes applications to its Visiting Scholars Programme.
+The School is a globally recognised law school with acknowledged international excellence in public law; constitutional law; corporate governance; commercial law; environmental law; human rights; criminology and criminal justice; and common law and private law.
 The School of Law's Visiting Scholars Programme seeks to bring a diverse range of exceptional visiting scholars to Queen’s University Belfast from around the world.
-We have two Visiting Research Chairs annually, and also offer support for non-professorial level Visiting Scholars as well as facilities for Self-funded Visiting Scholars.
 The School is keen to support and welcomes applications in particular from scholars from central or Eastern Europe, Africa, India or China.

 Please note that the School does not provide assistance on immigration and work visas.
-Scholars are responsible for ensuring that they have the correct travel documentation, including visas.
+Scholars are responsible for ensuring that they have the correct travel documentation to visit the UK, including visas.